Von Willebrand disease: Type 3

-Type 3 is the most severe form of VWD (homozygous for the defective gene) and is characterized by complete absence of production of VWF.
-The von Willebrand factor is undetectable in the VWF antigen assay.
-Since the VWF protects coagulation factor VIII from proteolytic degradation, total absence of VWF leads to extremely low factor VIII level, equivalent to that seen in severe hemophilia A with its clinical manifestations of life-threatening external and internal hemorrhages.
-The inheritance pattern of VWD type 3 is autosomal recessive, while the inheritance pattern of hemophilia A is X-linked recessive.
+VWD type 3 is a rare but the most severe form of VWD.
+It occurs in individuals who are homozygous for the defective gene, resulting in a severe quantitative deficiency or complete absence of von Willebrand factor (VWF) production.
+In VWD type 3, VWF is undetectable in the VWF antigen assay.
+Since VWF normally protects coagulation factor VIII from proteolytic degradation, the total absence of VWF leads to extremely low factor VIII levels (typically 1-10%).
+These low levels are equivalent to those seen in severe hemophilia A, with clinical manifestations of life-threatening external and internal hemorrhages.
+The inheritance pattern of VWD type 3 is autosomal recessive, meaning that both parents must carry the defective gene for their child to be affected.
+In contrast, hemophilia A follows an X-linked recessive inheritance pattern.
+Additional diagnostic tools for VWD type 3 include assessing VWF activity using the Ristocetin cofactor assay and Collagen binding assay.
+In VWD type 3, VWF activity is either absent or approaching undetectable.
+VWF multimer analysis reveals no bands or very faint bands on electrophoresis.
+Additionally, Ristocetin-Induced Platelet Agglutination (RIPA) is typically absent or severely low.